snowplow/docker-snowplow/emr-etl-runner/README.md

     -v, --version                    Show version
 ```

-Alternatively, we can mount a configuration folder, publish port 80, and run the collector:
+Alternatively, we can mount a configuration folder and run EmrEtlRunner:

 ```bash
 $ docker run \